-Marriage looks wonderfully endearing to the single person who has never married, and probably to the divorced individual who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for virtually all of us is really a tough operate at occasions.
+Marriage seems wonderfully endearing to the single man or woman who has never married, and possibly to the divorced man or woman who hankers for anything to arrest their longing for companionship or sexual release, but marriage for almost all of us is fairly a hard perform at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so considerably of ourselves into our marriages – which is the two a excellent and a bad point.
+We carry so much of ourselves into our marriages – which is both a excellent and a poor thing.

-We deliver in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not invest as well considerably cash, not seek out to manage us, that they will want to devote time with us.
-We also deliver in expectations of what our partners should deliver to us: their virtues of diligence and moderation and sanctity and kindness – to name just 4.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into aware due to our encroaching annoyance.
+We bring in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not devote as well a lot income, not seek to manage us, that they will want to invest time with us.
+We also deliver in expectations of what our partners must carry to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become conscious due to our encroaching annoyance.

 Can This Marriage Be Saved Stories